What Defines Us...

 I believe I have mentioned a few times this summer how I feel incredibly lost this year.
 Like all the things that have felt like 'me', or defined me, in the past are slowly disappearing one by one.

-My teens and early twenties were largely dominated by my mother's mental illness, her daily verbal (and on rare occasions physical) abuse, and my role as her daughter and in many ways caretaker was ALL consuming.
-Then, as I detached, many years followed where my hatred of her lingered and I honestly believed that what she had put me through had permanently made me a cold hearted cynic.
+My late teens and my twenties were dominated by sleepless nights and days that felt like nightmares due to my mother's mental breakdowns and many hospitalisations, her daily abuse of me in words both spoken and written (and on very rare and very tense occasions physical), and my role as her daughter and in many ways caretaker was ALL consuming.
+Then, as I detached, many years followed where my hatred of her lingered and I honestly believed that what she had put me through had permanently made me a cold hearted disaster of a human being.

 Then at 26 and with the arrival of our first child, and 1½ years later our second, my new role as a mother very much defined my time and in many ways me too.
 And simultaneously I started my own business as a wedding photographer and that became ALL consuming.
 For the past decade my inner (and also outer) life has felt like RELENTLESS struggle to create any semblance of balance between those two parts of my life, of me: the mother and the creator.

 And through it all, for the past 16 years, I have held on to my rock, my husband.
 Who was always, despite his own flaws, my source of stability and normalcy.
-And who I must give proper credit to for sticking by me while I sorted through the mess I was in the wake of my mother's illness.
+And who I must give proper credit to for sticking by me while I sorted through the mess I was in the wake of my mother troubled life choices.

 But this year, four defining factors have shifted or disappeared: